MathHSB/MathHSB/README.md

   </p>
  <h1> 👋 Hello Everyone!! </h1>

-I am a programing student and currently studying JavaScript and your ecosystem.
+I am a programing student and currently studying .NET plataform, Javascript and your ecosystem.

 <h2>🔗Language and tools</h2>